Year End Giving: The Step-by-Step Guide for Nonprofits

 Make it easy as possible for people to get involved in your mission.

-Volunteers are nearly twice as likely to donate than those that do
+Volunteers are nearly twice as likely to donate as those that do

-not volunteer……make it easy to get involved.
-You can:
+not volunteer.
+Make it easy to get involved.

 Volunteering is the best way to gain contributions for your cause that don’t involve money.
-In fact, volunteers are more likely to become lifelong donors for your cause even if their first interaction with your organization wasn’t a donation.
+Volunteers are more likely to become lifelong donors to your cause even if their first interaction with your organization wasn’t a donation.
 Sign up volunteers from wherever they are with mobile and online solutions that make it easy to get involved

 Crowdfunding Ambassadors